developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 02/README.md

 - Here is example of **SLA management** in **Ticketmaster**.
     - Rate Limit, 5 request per second.

-# 11. API Value Chain
+# 11. API Value Chain.

 - API makes **value** by exposing data to outside and inside organization.